 It is pointed out by Melanie Phillips in “The World Turned Upside Down” that Berger, Hegel and Max Weber saw Judaism as the main victory of rationality and secularization over paganism.

-Christianity was Central in Creating Western Civilization: The sociologist Peter Berger asserts that it was in Judaism that radical new ideas of how humans best should act as morally responsible appeared, ideals that later influenced both Christianity and the secular Western world on a massive scale.
+The sociologist Peter Berger asserts that it was in Judaism that radical new ideas of how humans best should act as morally responsible appeared, ideals that later influenced both Christianity and the secular Western world on a massive scale.

-So, let’s celebrate Christianity as Central in Creating Western Civilization and hail the little boy born in the manger who revolutionized the way we perceive the value of human life.
+So, let’s celebrate Christianity as central in creating Western civilization and hail the little boy born in the manger who revolutionized the way we perceive the value of human life.